-The accumulation of condensation on windows can really impact the aesthetics of a room and it can also lead to issues such as mildew, damp, mould, ice formation and even permanent structural damage!
+The accumulation of condensation on windows can impact the look and feel of a room.
+It can also lead to mildew, damp, mould, ice formation and even permanent structural damage!
 The best way to absorb condensation from windows is to use a dehumidifier.
-Consendation can be a telltale sign that the relative humidity in the room is too high and that could be the reason why you're noticing other troublesome issues like damp spots, peeling wallpaper, and sticky air that wreaks havoc on your allergies!
+Unfortunately, condensation can be a telltale sign that the relative humidity in the room is too high, and that could be the reason why you're noticing other troublesome issues like damp spots, peeling wallpaper, and sticky air that wreaks havoc on your allergies!

 What Is The Best Way To Remove Moisture From A Room?

-The best way to remove moisture from a room is using a dehumidifier.
-Raising the temperature in a room using a heater and improving ventilation and airflow using a fan or open window helps moisture to evaporate from surfaces and from walls and floors.
-Once the moisture is in the air, it needs to be extracted, otherwise it will simply be absorbed back into the walls, floors and condensate on to surfaces.
+The best way to remove moisture from a room is by using a dehumidifier.
+You can raise the temperature of a room using a heater, and you can improve ventilation and airflow using a fan or opening windows.
+Doing either helps moisture to evaporate from surfaces and from walls and floors.
+But, once the moisture is in the air, you need to extract it.
+Otherwise, it will simply absorb back into the walls, floors and condensate onto surfaces.
 A dehumidifier offers a simple and effective way of removing moisture from the air in a room.
 A dehumidifier draws the humid air in, removes the moisture and circulates the dry air back into the space.
-A dehumidifier helps to improve the quality of the air and reduces musty smells that are a common complaint in damp rooms.
+A dehumidifier helps improve the air quality.
+It also reduces musty smells that are a common complaint in damp rooms.

 What Does A Dehumidifier Do?
 Will It Get Rid Of Damp?